 Just Add Egg

 We selected to do the Egg Blowing project first.
-You will need a few raw eggs, a thumbtack and a small bowl.
+You will need a few raw eggs, a thumbtack, and a small bowl.
 Miss P needed help blowing out the egg.
-Once you have the egg blown out you’ll be left with a hollowed out egg shell.
+Once you have the egg blown out you’ll be left with a hollowed-out egg shell.
 You can use the egg white and yolk for another project in the booklet, so don’t toss them out!
-Once you have your hollowed out egg you can use it in several different projects in the book.
+Once you have your hollowed-out egg you can use it in several different projects in the book.

 Once dried Miss P used the included soap to draw designs on the eggs and placed the eggs back into the bowl of dye for a few moments.
 When she took her eggs out of the bowl her design was visible.
 She learned through this experiment that if you apply beeswax or soap to an area, it will seal in the color underneath.

 For deeper colors, place the eggs in the dye in your refrigerator and leave overnight.
 Once the dyeing process is complete, remove the eggs from the dye.
-Place on paper towel to dry.
+Place on a paper towel to dry.
 You can also rub the eggs with olive oil to add shine.

 Just Add Fruit